 Matter & Form V2 3D Scanner

-- Price: $750 — Available on Amazon USA and worldwide here / Available on Matterhackers here
+- Price: $749 — Available on Amazon worldwide here / Available on Matterhackers here

-Canadian 3D scanner startup Matter & Form have recently released the second iteration of their successful scanner range.
-Featuring very accurate scanning at up to 0.1mm due to its 2 lasers and HD-CMOS sensor, the Matter & Form V2 is up there for most precise cheap 3D scanner under $1,000.
+Featuring very accurate scanning at up to 0.1mm due to its 2 lasers and HD-CMOS sensor, the Matter & Form V2 is up there as the most precise cheap 3D scanner under $1,000.

-Like many of these desktop 3D scanners, the Matter & Form comes with its own 3D software tool for editing and transferring files, and comes with Mfstudio and Quickscan to edit and perfect your STL files that you can easily transfer over to your computer via USB.
+Like many of these desktop 3D scanners, the Matter & Form comes with its own 3D software tool for editing and transferring files, and comes with Mfstudio and Quickscan for fast 65-second scanning.

-Proclaimed the “cheapest professional level 3D scanner” by Shining 3D, their EinScan SE model is their introductory model.
-Some of their other scanners, for example the Einscan Pro 2X (featured in our best 3D scanner ranking) can cost upwards of $7,000, though just because it’s their cheapest scanner doesn’t mean the EinScan SE isn’t impressive.
+Proclaimed the “cheapest professional level 3D scanner” by Shining 3D, their EinScan SE model is their entry-level 3D scanner.
+Some of their other scanners, for example the Einscan Pro 2X can cost upwards of $7,000, though just because it’s their cheapest scanner doesn’t mean the EinScan SE isn’t impressive.

-It can scan up to 70 x 70 x 70 cm, which should be enough for your printing needs unless you’re scanning whole people or large objects like cars.
+It can scan up to 70 x 70 x 70 cm, which should be enough for your printing needs unless you’re scanning entire cars, or people.
 Moreover, it’s accurate to 0.1mm so scan quality will absolutely not be a problem.

 You can either have the object being scanned rotate, or do so yourself, the EinScan-SE supports a variety of options.
 Overall, it’s impressive for the price and a very strong 3D scanner.